 You can buy the tickets to the Osaka Aquarium online here so that you don’t have to wait in line.

 If you like seeing a city from high up, I suggest visiting Umeda Sky Building (Umeda / Osaka station) or Abeno Harukas (Tennoji station).
 Both provide a birds-eye view of the city and would cost you around 1000-1200 yen to visit.

 For a cheaper option, you can take the Ferris Wheel at HEP FIVE near Osaka station – It’s small but it’s only 500 yen per ride, you get a private car to yourself and the wait wasn’t very long.

-Cup Noodles Instant Ramen Museum
+6. Visit the Cup Noodles Instant Ramen Museum

 Also known as Momofuku Ando Instant Ramen Museum, the gentleman who founded Nissin Food Products – the company that makes Cup Noodles.
 I didn’t get to do this on my visits (yet!), but if you’re like me and lived off cheap instant ramen in college, I reckon this museum warrants a visit.
 You can even decorate your own instant ramen cup!

 The thing that makes Osaka great is its proximity to many other amazing destinations, most of them under one hour by train!
 Here are a few of my favorites: